*Updated January 30, 2020

 While some big brands have the resources to fund big scholarship programs, don’t let a small budget keep you away from sponsoring a scholarship.
 To a broke college student, every dollar counts!

 2. How many scholarships will you award?

 This will depend on your budget and why you want to start a scholarship program.
 If you are working with a small budget, you likely will want to award one scholarship.
 If you are a brand with a big budget, however, you should consider multiple scholarships to attract a wider audience and help more students.

 For example, Taco Bell’s Live Más Scholarship, which is aimed at inspiring the next generation of innovators, creators and dreamers, helps it connect with its young customers, ages 16-24.
-In 2018, the Taco Bell Foundation awarded $4.5 million worth of scholarships to 531 students, with students receiving $5,000-$25,000 awards.
+In 2019, the Taco Bell Foundation awarded $4.5 million worth of scholarships to 531 students, with students receiving $5,000-$25,000 awards.
 Given the average scholarship size, Taco Bell has been able to help many students through its scholarships.
 In 2020, the Taco Bell Foundation will be awarding more than $6 million in Live Más Scholarships.

 3. Who is eligible for the scholarships?

 Knowing your target audience will help you shape your program and deliver it to the targeted students — academic, art, athletic, ethnic minorities, women, STEM (science, technology, engineering and math), etc.

 You can make the applicant pool as broad or as narrow as you like — for example, all college students and all high school students, all college students but only high school seniors, women, students pursuing STEM degrees etc.